Exact enumeration of satisfiable 2-SAT formulae: Numerical results

-Using the data from generating functions with moderate values of $n$ we can provide very precise although non-rigorous estimates of the limiting values for the probability that a formula is satisfiable.
-In~\cite{Deroulers}, Deroulers and Monasson used Monte-Carlo simulation approach to empirically estimate the probability that a random 2-SAT with clause probability \( \frac{1}{2n} \) is satisfiable, which corresponds to the center on the scaling window of the phase transition.
-Using the assumption that the limiting probability behaves as \( P_{\mathsf{sat}\, n} \sim P_{\mathsf{sat}\, \infty} - c n^{-1/3} \), they empirically estimated the coefficient $c$ using linear regression which lead them to an estimate
+Using the data from generating functions with moderate values of $n$ we can provide very precise although non-rigorous estimates for $\proba_{\SAT, \infty}(\mu)$.
+In~\cite{Deroulers}, Deroulers and Monasson used Monte-Carlo simulation approach to empirically estimate the limit probability $\proba_{\SAT, \infty}(0)$ that a random 2-SAT with clause probability \( p = \frac{1}{2n} \) is satisfiable, which corresponds to the center of the critical window of the phase transition.
+Using the assumption that the limiting probability behaves as \( \proba_{\SAT} \left(n, \frac{1}{2 n} \right) \sim \proba_{\SAT, \infty}(0) - c n^{-1/3} \), they empirically estimated the coefficient $c$ using linear regression which lead them to an estimate

 by using the data obtained from various values of $n$ up to $n = 5 \times 10^6$.
-Although this assumption is very plausible by taking into account the analogy with digraphs and random graphs~\cite{luczak2009critical,FPSAC20,janson1993birth}, it has not been rigorously proven by the present moment, as far as we know.
-However, using the same assumption along with the machinery of generating functions, we can provide much more accurate predictions.
+Although this assumption is very plausible by taking into account the analogy with digraphs and random graphs~\cite{luczak2009critical,FPSAC20,janson1993birth}, it is still an open question, as far as we know.
+However, using the same assumption along with the machinery of generating functions, we can provide much more accurate predictions by simply taking more terms of the asymptotic expansion.

-With our method, we do not have to use Monte-Carlo simulation to obtain the finite-size probabilities with high accuracy: using the interval variant of long arithmetics and recurrences from generating functions, we can obtain these probabilities with arbitrarily high precision.
+With our method, we do not have to use Monte-Carlo simulation to obtain the finite-size probabilities with high accuracy: using the interval variant of long arithmetic and recurrences from generating functions, we can obtain these probabilities with arbitrarily high precision.
 Relying on the asymptotic equivalence of the models \( (n,m) \) and \( (n,p) \) as \( n \to \infty \), we can argue that the limiting probabilities do not depend on which model is chosen.
 The probabilities in the \( (n,p) \) model can be expressed via generating functions using~\cref{proposition:proba:np}.
 Inside the critical window of the phase transition \( p = \frac{1}{2n}(1 + \mu n^{-1/3}) \) we use an assumption that the limiting probability that a random 2-SAT formula with $n$ Boolean variables and clause probability $p$ is satisfiable, asymptotically behaves as